-We have years of experience working on different claims operating models.
+We have years of experience working on different claims performance and operating models.
 One size does not fit all - but best practice is attainable for any insurer.

 So much can be learned from a claim file review.
 When you need to know what is really going on there is no substitute for information ‘straight from the coalface’.
 Are the processes and strategies management believe are in place evident in the claim files?
 What factors lead to claims becoming difficult and long term cases?
 How do I compare to my competitors and best practice?